benswift/docker-extempore/README.md

 Dockerfiles for [Extempore](http://github.com/digego/extempore)

-Requires `debian:testing` from DockerHub
+Uses `ubuntu:vivid` from DockerHub as a base container.

-`extempore-llvm` creates a container containing a patched version of LLVM which works with Extempore.
-It is build separately because it takes a long time to build.
+`extempore-llvm` is a container containing a patched version of LLVM which works with Extempore.
+It is built separately because it takes a long time to build.

 ## Build